-The health sciences major is intended for students who wish to pursue careers in allied health professions after completing their undergraduate career at Moravian College.
+The health sciences major is intended for students who wish to pursue careers in allied health professions after completing their undergraduate career at Moravian University.

-Students who declare this major choose one of three career-specific tracks: athletic training, physical therapy or occupational therapy—all of which leave room for electives in disciplines spanning economics to sports psychology.
+Students who declare this major choose one of four career-specific tracks: pre-athletic training, pre-physical therapy, pre-occupational therapy, or communication sciences and disorders—all of which leave room for electives in disciplines spanning economics to sports psychology.
 Another option: pick two tracks and leave your graduate options wide open.
 It’s all possible.